MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 - The Seven Churches.md

 https://www.bible.com/bible/111/REV.2.14

 - Why is He making the point of only some in the church? what is the point, why bring it up?
-It only takes a little bit of yeast to
+It only takes a little bit of yeast to work through the whole batch of dough.
+Yeast is the picture of sin because yeast permiates and that is what sin does.

 >'Likewise, you also have those who hold to the teaching of the Nicolaitans. ' ==Revelation 2:15==